udacity/frontend-grading-engine/README.md

 1. Run `gulp watch` from `/`
 2. Make changes.
 3. Open `/sample/index.html` to run regression testing.
-4. If you're adding a new feature, add new passing and failing tests to `/sample/tests.json` (and modify `/sample/index.html` if necessary).
+4. If you're adding a new feature:
+  * Add new passing and failing tests to `/sample/tests.json` (and modify `/sample/index.html` if necessary).
+  * Update this README to reflect changes (include examples!).
 5. Submit a pull request!

 Did you read this far?
 You're awesome :)